natural ways to relieve hemorrhoids and constipation

 Root Causes: Why Do They Happen?

-The 2024 ASCRS Clinical Practice Guidelines (Hawkins et al., Dis Colon Rectum, DOI: 10.1097/DCR.0000000000003276) identify the following as the principal modifiable risk factors:
+The 2024 ASCRS Clinical Practice Guidelines (Hawkins et al., Dis Colon Rectum, DOI: 10.1097/DCR.0000000000003276) identify these as the main controllable risk factors:

 1. Low-Fiber Diet